 Lampshaded in Tiger & Bunny — Agnes points out that Sky High's dorkiness is part of the reason he's so damn popular, with his silly catchphrase ("Thank you!
 And again, thank you!") among other things.

-Detective Conan's dad, Booker Kudo.
+Conan's dad, Yusaku Kudo.
 He's a mystery writer who gets a bit too excited about mysteries.
 Also, his glasses rock.
+And his wife/Conan's mom Yukiko mixes this with One of the Kids, Tsundere, and being really damn pretty.

 Pointed out in Bunny Drop, where Daikichi notes how unfair it is that "Michan" (the dad of one of Rin's classmates) is also extremely clumsy.
 It was like he was scientifically designed to be as attractive as possible, and the clumsiness just makes him more adorable.